patryk-czarnecki/Project-2-Automated-Testing---Cypress/Project1-ManualTesting/README.md

 1. **Functional Tests**: To verify that each feature works according to the requirements.
 2. **Usability Tests**: To ensure the website is user-friendly and navigation is intuitive.
-3. **Regression Tests**: To confirm that new changes do not negatively impact existing functionalities.

 ### Test Schedule